 Our nearest train stations are at Honiton & Axminster which are about a 20 minute drive away.
 If you are travelling to Exeter you should get on the train at Honiton and if you are going to London, get on at Axminster.
 You can find more train information here, South Western Railway.

 There are bus services that serve the village that go to Axminster, Lyme Regis, Seaton, Sidmouth and Exeter.
 You can find more bus information here: link to AVMT

 Other than our beautiful beach there are various play areas for toddlers, children and teenagers.
-The play park at the top of Sea Hill and Jubilee Gardens are both popular areas as is the green space near Beer Head Caravan park.
+The play parks at the top of Sea Hill and in Jubilee Gardens are both popular areas as is the green space near Beer Head Caravan Park.